First Philippine Polymer Series

-The First Philippine Polymer (FPP) Series is the name used to refer to the Philippine peso currency series conceptualized in 2021.
+The First Philippine Polymer (FPP) Series is the name used to refer to the Philippine peso currency series conceptualized in 2009.
 The series uses the Myriad and Twentieth Century typefaces, the same as the New Generation Currency Series planned from 2007 to its first printing on November 2010.

 History

-2009: First proposal and abandonment
+2009: Proposal and delay

-In 2009, the Philippines' central bank – the Bangko Sentral ng Pilipinas (BSP) has proposed the use of polymer banknotes during the time of then-Governor Amando Tetangco Jr., as he announced that will be shifted from paper into polymer substrate, and also the time when the New Design Series was planned to be redesigned for a new banknote series, and later it was not materialized the shift plan, when the New Generation Currency Series began printing in November 2010 for the release of banknotes made at the said month to public on December 16, 2010, which still using paper substrate made from cotton-abaca fiber and to support local abaca farmers.
+In 2009, the Philippines' central bank – the Bangko Sentral ng Pilipinas (BSP) has proposed the use of polymer banknotes during the time of then-Governor Amando Tetangco Jr. and President Gloria Macapagal Arroyo, as he announced that will be shifted from paper into polymer substrate, and also the time when the New Design Series was planned to be redesigned for a new banknote series.
+However, it was delayed the shift plan for 12 years throughout the series' production when the New Generation Currency Series slated to began printing in November 2010 for the release of banknotes made at the said month to public on December 16, 2010, which still using paper substrate made from cotton-abaca fiber and to support local abaca farmers.

-2021–present: Revival and launch
+2021–present: Final release

-In 2021, BSP has revived the proposal of the use of polymer banknotes during the time of COVID-19 pandemic under the leadership of then-Governor Benjamin Diokno, which they said that the bacteria and viruses will live shorter on the polymer banknote than the paper one; and a year later, the BSP presented the 1000-piso polymer banknote to President Rodrigo Duterte in Malacañang on April 6, 2022, and released to the public on April 18, 2022, in limited quantities and in trial circulation.
+In 2021, BSP readied the proposal of the release of polymer banknotes during the time of COVID-19 pandemic under the term of then-Governor Benjamin Diokno, which they said that the bacteria and viruses will live shorter on the polymer banknote than the traditional paper one; and the following year, the BSP presented the 1000-piso polymer banknote to President Rodrigo Duterte in Malacañang on April 6, 2022, and released to the public on April 18, 2022, in limited quantities and in trial circulation.

-After the trial circulation of 1000-piso polymer banknote in 2022, on December 19, 2024, the BSP released the rest of the banknotes within the First Philippine Polymer Banknote Series with 50-piso, 100-piso, and 500-piso denominations; and it was presented in Malacañang led by President Bongbong Marcos and BSP Governor Eli Remolona Jr., and then circulated to the public on December 23, 2024, in limited quantities and in Greater Manila area.
+After the trial circulation of 1000-piso polymer banknote in 2022, on December 19, 2024, the BSP released the rest of the banknotes within the First Philippine Polymer Banknote Series with 50-piso, 100-piso, and 500-piso denominations; and it was presented in Malacañang led by President Ferdinand Marcos Jr. and BSP Governor Eli Remolona Jr., and then circulated to the public on December 23, 2024, in limited quantities and in Greater Manila area.